 What types of projects are eligible for partnering?

 To be eligible, the proposed project must satisfy the following requirements:

-(1) The applicant must propose work with human stem, progenitor, or directly reprogrammed cells.
+(1) The applicant must propose exploratory research studies that test a new idea with human stem, progenitor, or directly reprogrammed cells.